pranigopu/interactiveAgents--proceduralGeneration/proceduralGeneration.md

         - Production rules (set of all rules for rewriting strings)
         - Initial state (starting axiom or initiator from which generation is done)
             - _Not essential to grammars as such, only to grammar-based PCG_
-    - `CM.G.broadCats`: Broad categories of grammars
+    - `CM.G.bCats`: Broad categories of grammars
         - Deterministic (1 rule per symbol or symbol sequence)
         - Non-deterministic (several rules may apply per symbol or symbol sequence)
             - Random pick of rule